Valentin Varlamov: Early life

 Varlamov was born on 15 August 1934 in Sukhaya Tereshka in the Talchinska district of the Penza oblast.

 After World War II, Varlamov's family moved to Kyrgyzstan where Varlamov continued his schooling.
 Among his classmates was fellow future cosmonaut candidate, Mars Rafikov, who was almost a year older.
 His family then moved to the Orenburg region where Varlamov completed his schooling.

 He attended the Air Force introductory school in western Siberia, followed by the Kacha Higher Air Force school and finally the Stalingrad (Volgograd) Military Aviation school where he graduated with a commission as a pilot.
 He gained his lieutenant's wings in 1955.

 By 1956, Varlamov was a fighter pilot with the 3rd Guards Fighter Aviation Regiment which was responsible for the defence of Orel.
 He was made chief pilot in the regiment and promoted to senior lieutenant.

 Cosmonaut selection

 Varlamov was one of 20 young pilots selected for Air Force Group 1 in April 1960, aged 25.

 Training

-He began training with Rafikov, Anatoly Kartashov on 28 April 1960 as a military pilot, third class.
+Varlamov began training with Rafikov, Anatoly Kartashov on 28 April 1960 as a military pilot, third class.
 Varlamov showed great potential as a cosmonaut candidate, being physically fit and highly intelligent.
 With the completion of the Vostok simulator, he was selected for a special group of six candidates for accelerated training, along with Yuri Gagarin, Anatoly Kartashov, Andrian Nikolayev, Pavel Popovich and Gherman Titov.
 Known as the "Sochi Six", this group's purpose was to train the best of the existing candidates of TsPK and enable selectors to choose the candidate who would be first in space.